7 Holistic Dental Hygiene Tips

 An ounce of prevention is worth a pound of cure!
 You may do everything to take care of your mouth, but once in awhile you may have an issue that requires expert-attention.
 Therefore, my recommendation is that you visit a holistic dentist at least two times per year.
 This is the best way to prevent a problem which is certainly easier than treating one.

-I would like to believe that by now, you have an idea of what holistic dental hygiene is all about.
 I have a bonus tip – if you’re out and can’t brush, at least rinse well with water to dilute the acids that can cause decay.
-Or you can chew gum with xylitol.
-Chewing gum reduces the pH of the mouth and the xylitol can arrest or reverse decay.
+Or you can chew xylitol gum.
+Chewing gum increases the pH of the mouth by stimulating saliva flow and the xylitol can arrest or reverse decay.